mudassarmshaikh/UpliftModel/README.md

-# Campaign Conversion Target with Uplift Modeling
+# Campaign Conversion Uplift Probability

 ### Uplift modeling, also known as incrementality modeling or persuasion modeling, models the causal effect of a treatment on the outcome for different individuals.
 Uplift modeling has been widely applied in marketing, personalized medicine, and political elections, scenarios in which you don’t simply want to predict an outcome, but predict how that outcome might change with respect to a treatment.